yanglei-github/AMLSassignment19-20/README.md

 Note:
+1.When you get code from my Google Drive, if you cannot successfully run main.py, you have to check the path of csv document and image document you use.
+You can easily change the path into your own path of csv document and image document in your computer.

-1. Highly recommend for using Pycharm to open the whole project(Pycharm can automatically detect the path of my module A1,A2,B1,B2 in my project).
+2. Highly recommend for using Pycharm to open the whole project(Pycharm can automatically detect the path of my module A1,A2,B1,B2 in my project).

-2. In Pycharm, when you run this main.py for the first time, you have to select the Script path of main.py to run it.
+3. In Pycharm, when you run this main.py for the first time, you have to select the Script path of main.py to run it.

    Script path example : 'your current position(such as D:\\)' + 'AMLS_19-20_Lei_Yang_SN19041732\main.py' Also, you have to make sure that your Working directory is 'AMLS_19-20_Lei_Yang_SN19041732', which path is 'your current position(such as D:\\)' + 'AMLS_19-20_Lei_Yang_SN19041732', for example, 'D:\\AMLS_19-20_Lei_Yang_SN19041732'.